How to Create Your Content in Talla

 Talla allows you to organize information into Content Blocks within a page.
-Content Blocks are denoted by H1 Headers and the content underneath each H1.
-A page can have multiple H1 Headers but a Content Block has only one.
+Content Blocks are denoted by Header 1 to Header.
+5 Headers and the content underneath each header.
+A page can have multiple Headers but a Content Block has only one at each level.
 The Content Block can contain lower level sub content blocks, lists, tables, paragraphs, links, and automations.
 The Content Block is the unit of information evaluated and returned for any user request.

 What are the best practices for Content Blocks?

 - A Content Block should be clear, concise, and accurate

 - Each section should cover a discrete topic with unique value

 - When users ask questions or search the Knowledge Base, the Content Block, or Blocks that best match their request will be returned.